ackama/nzsl-share/CONTRIBUTING.md

 If your changes end up extending or updating the API, it helps greatly to update the docs at the same time for future developers and other readers of the source code.

 ## Continuous integration

 While running `bundle exec rake` is a great way to check your work, this command will only run your tests against the latest supported Ruby and Rails version.
 Ultimately, though, you'll want to ensure that your changes work in all possible environments.
-We make use of [Codeship][codeship] to do this work for us.
-Codeship will kick in after you push up a branch or open a PR.
+We make use of [Github Actions](https://github.com/ackama/nzsl-share/actions) to do this work for us.
+Actions will kick in after you push up a branch or open a PR.
 It takes about 20 minutes to run a complete build.